MTV Entertainment Studios: MTV Entertainment Studios

 In 2021, MTV Studios became MTV Entertainment Studios, now encompassing content for, and based on, all brands within the MTV Entertainment Group.

 In March 2022, MTV Entertainment Studios established an overall TV partnership with Emmy-winning producer, director & executive producer of the studios' production Mayor of Kingstown Antoine Fuqua and his production banner Hill District Media to produce scripted & unscripted television content with MTV Entertainment Studios alongside its production partner 101 Studios would serve as co-producers for the partnership with Fuqua for its scripted & unscripted content.

-In February 2023 when MTV Entertainment Studios' parent Paramount Global interrogated Showtime's streaming platforms into its streaming service Paramount+ (which MTV Entertainment Studios had released its content into the service), MTV Entertainment Studios announced it had merged with Showtime's production operations and its unit Showtime Studios alongside its leadership team into forming a combined entity renaming the production subsidiary to Showtime/MTV Entertainment Studios with Nina L. Diaz continued leading the merged production entitly Showtime/MTV Entertainment Studios as its President of Content and CCO & would serve as Head of Scripted at the merged production unit under the Showtime Studios name whilst Keith Cox continued serving as president of Scripted at the merged production unit Showtime/MTV Entertainment Studios.
+In February 2023 when MTV Entertainment Studios' parent Paramount Global interrogated Showtime's streaming platforms into its streaming service Paramount+ (which MTV Entertainment Studios had released its content into the service), MTV Entertainment Studios announced it had merged with Showtime's production operations and its unit Showtime Studios alongside its leadership team into forming a combined entity renaming the production subsidiary to Showtime/MTV Entertainment Studios with Nina L. Diaz continued leading the merged production entitly Showtime/MTV Entertainment Studios as its President of Content and CCO & would serve as Head of Scripted at the merged production unit as it retained the MTV Entertainment Studios and Showtime Studio names whilst Keith Cox continued serving as president of Scripted at the merged production unit Showtime/MTV Entertainment Studios.

+A month later in March of that year after MTV Entertainment Studios merged with Showtime's production unit Showtime Studios, Showtime/MTV Entertainment Studios had partnered with film and TV producer Lashan Browning to form a new joint-venture full-service production subsidiary named Antoinette Media that would produce unscripted & scripted television series such as Love & Hip-Hop Atlanta with Showtime/MTV Entertainment Studios under the MTV Entertainment Studios name would co-produce with the new production subsidiary Antoinette Media.

-On August 7, 2025, as part of Paramount Global's merger with Skydance Media, Showtime/MTV Entertainment Studios merged with Skydance Television to form Paramount Television Studios; the new company continued to use the MTV Entertainment Studios and Showtime Networks labels for the time being.
+On August 7, 2025, as part of Paramount Global's merger with Skydance Media, Showtime/MTV Entertainment Studios merged with Skydance Television to form Paramount Television Studios; the new company continues to use the MTV Entertainment Studios and Showtime Networks labels for the time being.